 Everyone loves the convenience of neighbourhood shopping, whether it's running to the store for a last minute dinner ingredient or being able to complete the majority of your errands within a few minutes from home.
 The neighbourhood shopping centres and regional power centres that we build add connection and convenience to our communities.
-We've developed over 420,000 sq. ft. of retail space since 2001, and we have many more projects underway.
+We've developed over 1.13 million sf of retail space since 2001, and we have many more projects underway.